blackwell-systems/platform-infrastructure/README.md

 **For Clients:**
 - Start simple (Direct mode) → upgrade to composition when needed
 - Choose best-of-breed providers without vendor lock-in
-- Predictable, scalable pricing as business grows
+- Predictable, scalable architecture as business grows

 **For Development Teams:**
 - One architecture serves budget and enterprise clients